paritytech/polkadot/roadmap/implementors-guide/guide.md

 /// Metadata used to track previous parachain validation code that we keep in
 /// the state.
 pub struct ParaPastCodeMeta {
-	// Block numbers where the code was replaced.
+	// Block numbers where the code was expected to be replaced and where the code
+	// was actually replaced, respectively.
+The first is used to do accurate lookups
+	// of historic code in historic contexts, whereas the second is used to do
+	// pruning on an accurate timeframe.
 These can be used as indices
 	// into the `PastCode` map along with the `ParaId` to fetch the code itself.
-	upgrade_times: Vec<BlockNumber>,
+	upgrade_times: Vec<(BlockNumber, BlockNumber)>,
 	// This tracks the highest pruned code-replacement, if any.
 	last_pruned: Option<BlockNumber>,
 }